jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 1. We can fetch the partial result that corresponds to the user change without traversing the whole list of partial results or forcing its length to be computed.
-Of course, the first time it is accessed intermediate results up to the one we require stil have to be computed.
+Of course, the first time it is accessed intermediate results up to the one we require still have to be computed.

 2. The final results that the user observe will be in linear form as well.
 We don't want to store them in a structure that forces the length, otherwise our